igorwojda/android-showcase/README.md

   setup, `NavHostActivity`, etc.) and fundamental application configuration (retrofit configuration, required permissions setup, custom application class, etc.).
 - application-specific `library_x` modules that some of the features could depend on.
-This is helpful if you want to share some assets or code only between few feature modules (currently app has no such modules)
+This is helpful if you want to share some assets or code only between a few feature modules (currently app has no such modules)
 - feature modules - the most common type of module containing all code related to a given feature.

 ### Feature module structure

-`Clean architecture` is the "core architecture" of the application, so each `feature module` contains own set of Clean architecture layers:
+`Clean architecture` is the "core architecture" of the application, so each `feature module` contains its own set of Clean architecture layers:

 ![module_dependencies_layers](https://github.com/igorwojda/android-showcase/blob/main/misc/image/module_dependencies_layers.png?raw=true)

-> Notice that `app` module and `library_x` modules structure differs a bit from feature module structure.
+> Notice that the `app` module and `library_x` modules structure differs a bit from the feature module structure.

-Each feature module contains non-layer components and 3 layers with distinct set of responsibilities.
+Each feature module contains non-layer components and 3 layers with a distinct set of responsibilities.

 ![feature_structure](https://github.com/igorwojda/android-showcase/blob/main/misc/image/feature_structure.png?raw=true)